geminovc/model/original_bilayer/README.md

 * `data_root`: You can choose the root of your data in this flag.
 For example, if you want to run an experiment on the per_person dataset, put `data_root: /video-conf/scratch/pantea/video_conf_datasets/per_person_dataset`.
 * `output_segmentation`: If you want to enable computing the predicted image's segmentation set this flag to True.
 You will be able to see the segmentation in the saved images.
 * `emb_apply_masks`: If you want the embedding network to use the segmentation mask, set this variable to True.
 * `frame_num_from_paper`: If you want to use the paper's approach in selecting the train and test images, set this variable to True.
-If you set this variable to `False`, the source and the target images are
+If you set this variable to `False`, the source and the target images are randomly picked from all the sessions of one video.

 ## Results folder